 Start with SEO content

-New bloggers may be a little confused about this part.
-But it’s an easy and worthwhile part of building a blog.
+New content creators may be a little confused about this part.
+But it’s an easy and worthwhile part of building a site.
 SEO is search engine optimization, and it’s how readers will find you in a search.
 When you’re writing your content, be mindful of terms your potential audience is searching.
 This doesn’t need to be a guess and check process:

 Use social media as a tool